Anisotropic spin Hall and spin Nernst effects in bismuth semimetal: INTRODUCTION

-Bulk bismuth (Bi) crystallizes in a rhombohedral $R\bar{3}$m structure at ambient conditions~\cite{Cucka1962} and is an archetypal semimetal~\cite{Gallo1963,Liu1995}.
-Bismuth is the heaviest nonradioative element in the periodic table, and thus Bi semimetal has a gigantic SOC effect~\cite{Liu1995} (see also Fig. 1 below).
-For more than a century, bulk Bi has been a key source material for the discovery of important phenomena in solid state physics, such as the large thermoelectric effect~\cite{Seebeck1825,Gallo1963}, the largest Hall coefficient and highest magnetoresistance~\cite{Kamerlingh-Onnes1912,Kapitza1928}.
-The latter two unusual properties have been attributed to the large SOC in Bi semimetal~\cite{Fuseya2015}.
-More recently, bulk Bi has also been found to host intrinsic superconductivity~\cite{Prakash2017} and to be a higher order topological insulator~\cite{Schindler2018}.
-Because of its strong SOC, one would expect bulk bismuth to exhibit large SHE and SNE.
-Indeed, large spin Hall conductivity (SHC) ($\sigma_{yx}^z$) of $\sim$470 ($\hbar$/e)(S/cm) was recently predicted in Bi metal~\cite{Sahin2015}, which is about one quarter of that of platinum metal~\cite{Guo2008}.
+Bismuth (Bi) crystallizes in a rhombohedral $R\bar{3}$m structure at ambient conditions~\cite{Cucka1962} and is an archetypal semimetal~\cite{Gallo1963,Liu1995}.
+Bismuth is the heaviest nonradioative element in the periodic table, and thus Bi has a gigantic SOC effect~\cite{Liu1995} (see also Fig. 1 below).
+For more than a century, Bi has been a key source material for the discovery of important phenomena in solid state physics, such as the large thermoelectric effect~\cite{Seebeck1825,Gallo1963}, the largest Hall coefficient and highest magnetoresistance~\cite{Kamerlingh-Onnes1912,Kapitza1928}.
+The latter two unusual properties have been attributed to the large SOC in Bi~\cite{Fuseya2015}.
+More recently, Bi has also been found to host intrinsic superconductivity~\cite{Prakash2017} and to be a higher order topological insulator~\cite{Schindler2018} and also a rotational symmetry protected topological crystalline insulator~\cite{Hsu2019}.
+Because of its strong SOC, one would expect bismuth to exhibit large SHE and SNE.
+Indeed, the contribution of the electron carriers to the spin Hall conductivity (SHC) in bismuth has been studied by model Dirac Hamiltonian and also anisotropic Wolff Hamiltonian~\cite{Fuseya2012,Fuseya2014,Fuseya2015b,Chi2022} and the SHC was estimated to be two-orders of magnitude larger than that of Pt at room temperature.
+Furthermore, large SHC of $\sim$470 ($\hbar$/e)(S/cm) in Bi was predicted by a realistic tight-binding Hamiltonian calculation~\cite{Sahin2015}, which is about one quarter of that of platinum ~\cite{Guo2008}.
 Since bismuth is a semimetal with the electrical conductivity being much lower than that of platinum~\cite{Gallo1963}, one would expect bismuth to have a very large spin Hall angle ($\Theta_{sH}$) (the ratio of the spin current to the longitudinal charge current, i.e., charge-spin conversion efficiency).
 Therefore, many investigations on spin current phenomena in Bi semimetal systems have been carried~\cite{Hou2012,Emoto2016,Zhang2015,Yue2018,Yue2021,Sangiao2021} and indeed large spin Hall angles of about 10 \% have been reported in some of these experiments~\cite{Hou2012}.